-Medicare is a mostly federally funded, health insurance program for people ages 65 and above.
+Medicare is a mostly federally funded health insurance program for people ages 65 and above.
 Those under this age may still qualify, however, but only if they have specific illnesses or disabilities.
-Most mesothelioma patients do qualify for Medicare under 65, but the disease takes so long to develop most patients are older already.
-The Centers for Medicare and Medicaid Services (CMS) is the agency the government placed in control of Medicare.
+Most mesothelioma patients do qualify for Medicare under 65, but the disease takes so long to develop that most patients are older already.
+The Centers for Medicare and Medicaid Services (CMS) is the agency that the government placed in control of Medicare.
 Medicare is meant to cover the costs of treatments, supplies, services, and prescribed drugs for eligible patients.

 A person receiving Medicare is also known as a beneficiary.
 Beneficiaries who also have other health insurance must coordinate which program pays first.
 In some situations, the beneficiary’s own insurance must pay first, and Medicare may cover some of what’s left.
 Most individuals going through treatment for mesothelioma are eligible for Medicare.